 Figure 2: SCIENTISTS IDENTIFY COAL-FIRED POWER PLANTS AS THE BIGGEST PROBLEM

 Data Sources and List Methodology

-Macroclimate® periodically compiles extracts from the GEO database, associates owners of the largest operating plants in the relevant geographic areas with their respective publicly-traded companies, and then ranks these companies by their total coal-fired energy capacity (MWe).
-Since The Macroclimate® 50 is constructed and maintained using open source data, the list is verifiable by others.
+Macroclimate periodically compiles extracts from Global Coal Plant Tracker, associates owners of the largest operating plants (including planned and new construction) in the relevant geographic areas with their respective publicly-traded companies, excludes companies rapidly phasing out their coal fleet, and then ranks the remaining companies by their total coal-fired energy capacity (MWe).
+Since The Macroclimate 30 is constructed and maintained using open access data, the list is verifiable by others.

-Vision Prize® Poll of Climate Scientists is a research partnership that captures scientific meta-knowledge on climate risks and solutions, in collaboration with the UK’s Institute of Physics (IOP Publishing’s community website, environmentalresearchweb) and researchers at Carnegie Mellon University.
+Vision Prize® Poll of Climate Scientists is a research partnership that captures scientific meta-knowledge on climate risks and solutions, in collaboration with the environment and energy website of Physics World and researchers at Carnegie Mellon University.
 A three-year study of the expert opinions of 340 climate scientists worldwide was completed in December 2014.
-Members of Macroclimate’s Quantitative Research Team served as project leaders for this study, which inspired — and inform the investment strategy of — Macroclimate’s Automated Investment Service.
+Members of Macroclimate’s Quantitative Research Team served as project leaders for this study, which inspired — and inform the investment strategy of — Macroclimate’s Digital Wealth Management service.